SharksInOrbit/Solris-Satmor/content/(1) Wanderhome (Gates)/(4) NPCs (Wanderhome)/Absol.md

 ---
 ### Notes
 - Yelled about Old Gods in [[(1) Session One (Wanderhome)|Session One]]
-- Resistant to knew tech
+- Resistant to new tech

 #Wanderhome #Wanderhome_PC